HarryCoburn/rps-odin/README.md

-Rock Paper Scissors
+# Rock Paper Scissors for Odin Project

-Simple RPS game for JS practice
+Console RPS game.
+I made an older version of this project in 2019, which I have moved into old-rps.
+To meet with the new requirement for The Odin Project, I'm starting fresh.